susanpallmann/witches-and-wagers/README.md

   * Added functionality for card animation to update the actor's score.
   * Somehow accidentally created recursion that's breaking everything and crashing the browser.
   * Fixed the recursion issue.
 Cards now update actor scores in the database.
   * Created logic to write a warning to the current player based on bets.
-Need to make it update DB next.
   * Fixed issue where player cards were breaking in animation (caused by database and function restructuring).
   * Experimented with drawing avatars; not sure if final design though.